CalebAmes/portfolio/README.md

 ### Thanks for checking out my portfolio repo!

-If you are interested in running this locally for whatever reason here is how you can do it
+If you are interested in running this locally, for whatever reason, here is how you can do it.

 - `cd` into the portfolio repo
 - `ls` to double check that you are in the root (you should see a package.json file)